Rhea County License Hearing Guide

 Hardship/Restricted License in Tennessee

-• What You Can Drive For: Restricted licenses typically allow you to drive only for essential purposes, such as:
+• What You Can Drive For: A restricted license typically allows you to drive to and from work, school, medical appointments, and other essential activities.

 Getting Your License Back